MSLNZ/msl-loadlib/docs/refreeze.rst

 .. code-block:: python

     from msl.loadlib import freeze_server32
-    freeze_server32.main(packages='numpy')
+    freeze_server32.main(imports='numpy')

-and run your script using the 32-bit Python interpreter.
+and run your script using a 32-bit Python interpreter.

 .. _refreeze-cli: